 Note: This conversation has been edited for length and clarity.

 Florent Saint-Clair: Good morning and good afternoon everybody.
 I am absolutely thrilled to be joined by my co-panelists, Mr. Richie Pfeiffer from Life Image and Bruce Hoel from Southern California, Permanente Medical Group, also known as Kaiser Permanente, Southern California.
 We will have an opportunity for Q&A towards the end of our presentation, and we very much look forward to everyone’s participation.

 A Vision For The Future of Enterprise Imaging

-Florent Saint-Clair: The intent in this webinar is for us to portray what our vision is for this industry.
+Florent Saint-Clair: The intent of this webinar is for us to portray what our vision is for this industry.
 And I believe, we’re joined among our participants by one of our illustrious colleagues, Mr. David Brown, also from Southern California Kaiser Permanente.
 I’m hoping, David can hear us and will also enter some questions in our Q&A box, but the reason I mention David is very specific.
 Ten years ago, I was a panelist with the founder of Life Image, and he asked us a very fundamental question like only David knows how.
 He said,

 “Why don’t image sharing vendors function more like the cell phone companies?”

 A little bit about Life Image: we were the company that started the medical exchange business 11 years ago.
 And it all began because we were trying to get medical images and reports that were on a CD from a referral provider into the PAC system of an academic medical center, those centers like UCSF, UCLA and MD Anderson.
 And then over time, we developed a digital technology that allowed our network to grow, initially across just the US, but then globally.
 And we were able to eliminate the use or even the need for hard copy media, so we could allow for the transfer of those medical images and those associated reports over our cloud network.
 And that dramatically improved the speed and the efficiency for the benefit of those patients and providers.